Docker setup

 Masa Protocol Configuration

-You can now configure your node to start scraping data as a worker, to fetch data from the network or to start participating in the network as a validator.
+You can now configure your node to start scraping data as a miner, to fetch data from the network or to start participating in the network as a validator.

 Configure your node